Facebook wows Wall Street with mobile ads growth

 As growing numbers of consumers take to their smartphones to access the Web, internet companies have struggled with the challenge of displaying ads on the smaller screens.

-Last week, Google Inc reported second-quarter results short of Wall Street's estimates as weakening prices for its ads weighed on the bottom line.
+Last week, Google Inc (GOOG.O) reported second-quarter results short of Wall Street's estimates as weakening prices for its ads weighed on the bottom line.
+[ID:nL1N0FO21U]

 (Compiled by Saqib Iqbal Ahmed; Editing by Saumyadeb Chakrabarty)